garethrogers2828/Football-Quiz/README.md

 ## Enter Name Screen

 - User can enter name at the start of the quiz, this is good to give user the a personal touch.
-Would allow this information to be used in a leaderbopard later on in the quiz.
+Would allow this information to be used in a leaderboard later on in the quiz.

 ## Start button